Hanedv01/Plant-Monitor/README.md

 # Computer setup
-How is the device programmed.
-Which IDE are you using.
-Describe all steps from flashing the firmware, installing plugins in your favorite editor.
-How flashing is done on MicroPython.
-The aim is that a beginner should be able to understand.

-Chosen IDE

-How the code is uploaded

-Steps that you needed to do for your computer.
-Installation of Node.js, extra drivers, etc.

 This section contains multiple guides, split up into different topics.
 If you follow these step by step, you should be able to upload all code to your Raspberry Pi.

 ## Firmware update